masuipeo/tweet/README.md

 0. Get Twitter key and tokens.

-To use Twitter API, you must get Twitter key and tokens. https://apps.twitter.com/
+To use Twitter API, you must get Twitter key and tokens.

+https://apps.twitter.com/

 If you want, you can use the below sample for "Describe in your own words what you are building".
-I do not guarantee if your application does not pass.
+But I do NOT guarantee if your application does not pass.

 This package need the following keys and tokens.
 - Consumer API keys